-A UK Green birder, birdwatcher, twitcher and environmentalist, Gary Prescott aka The Biking Birder is preparing for the Biking Birder Adventure of a lifetime, a 6 month journey in Peru.
+A UK Green birder, birdwatcher, twitcher and environmentalist, Gary Prescott aka The Biking Birder is now on the Biking Birder Adventure of a lifetime, a 6 month journey in Peru.

-Starting in April next year, he will cycle from the Pacific, up and over the High Andes.
-Then leaving his bike, he will kayak down the mighty Madre de Dios river through the Manu Rainforest.
+Started on April the first, he will cycle from the Pacific, up and over the High Andes.
+Then leaving his bike, he will kayak - packraft, in an Alpaca boat, down the mighty Madre de Dios river through the Manu Rainforest.

 Wednesday, 8 February 2017